 - Data Integration.
 Data integration is key to shedding light on the customer journey as multi-device and multi-channel journeys take twists and turns when consumers move from one channel to the next.
 The challenge lies in lack of processes and technology to access the right data, since data is often stored in multiple systems, and is often of poor quality – missing key data elements, incorrect and outdated, or existence of duplicate records on the same consumer.
 However, technologies such as SAP Customer Activity Repository are attempting to overcome these challenges by cleansing, auditing and consolidating data in one platform to provide retailers a holistic view of their customers, inventory and sales.

 - A real-time data repository.
-Analytics depends on accessing the right insights at the right time.
-For retailers, it is key to have a robust foundation that collects and delivers a real-time view of not only customer-related data but insights into inventory, pricing, promotions and more by accessing a wide variety of data types from multiple sources for an overview of business operations across all channels.
+Analytics depend on accessing the right insights at the right time.
+For retailers, it is key to have a robust foundation that collects and delivers a real-time view of not only customer-related, data but insights into inventory, pricing, promotions and more by accessing a wide variety of data types from multiple sources for an overview of business operations across all channels.

 - Prioritizing the analytics needed to operate a successful business.
 Defining a long-term analytics strategy starts with the basics.
 Each retailer needs to answer the question, “What value are you trying to deliver?” in the context of their specific market.
 Part of designing a data strategy is defining the decisions that need to be made and mapping the right data to inform them.